 Direct: 972-941-4453

-Christian Student Muted, Kicked Out of Online Public School’s “Social Time” Call While Speaking About His Faith and Eternity
+Christian Student Who Was Kicked Out of Online Public School’s “Social Time” Invited Back to Share His Faith

-Hot Springs, AR—Today, First Liberty Institute and Cox, Sterling, Vandiver, & Botteicher, PLLC, sent a demand letter to Arkansas Connections Academy after a teacher muted and then kicked out an online public high school student, Zion Ramos, from a daily “social time” Zoom meeting when he began sharing his faith with other students.
+Hot Springs, AR—Today, First Liberty Institute and Cox, Sterling, Vandiver, & Botteicher, PLLC, announced that Zion Ramos, who was previously muted and kicked off a “social time” Zoom meeting when he began sharing his faith with other students, has been invited back and guaranteed three minutes to share his faith.

 Zion Ramos attends an online public school in Arkansas.
 Every day, they have a “social time” Zoom meeting where students talk about whatever they want, as long as the comments are not violent, vulgar, or obscene.
-On Tuesday, Sept.
-23, inspired by the memorial service for Charlie Kirk, Zion decided to share his faith in a two-minute statement.
+On a call in September, inspired by the memorial service for Charlie Kirk, Zion decided to share his faith in a two-minute statement.
 Soon after he mentioned the word “eternity,” the teacher muted him and then removed him from the Zoom meeting as he continued to speak.
 A few minutes later, she shut down the entire Zoom meeting.

 ###